Yoga for Weight Training: Boost Strength & Speed Recovery

 Balanced Muscles

 Lifters tend to chase big muscles like pecs or quads, which can mess up your balance.
 Strong quads but weak hamstrings?
 That’s a fast track to back pain.
 Yoga hits the small muscles and stabilizers that lifting skips, building a body that’s strong and works like a well-oiled machine.
-That’s why so many athletes now include yoga for lifters in their weekly training mix.
+That’s why so many athletes now include strength-building yoga in their weekly training mix.

 Stronger Mental Game

-Must-Try Yoga Poses for Lifters
+Must-Try Yoga for Strength Poses

 1. Low Lunge (Anjaneyasana) 🌙